Skaanning/Veff/src/Veff/readme.md

         .WithSqlServer(connectionString, TimeSpan.FromSeconds(30))
         .AddFeatureFlagContainersFromAssembly() // Finds all IFeatureFlagContainer in scanned assemblies .AddDashboardAuthorizersFromAssembly() // Same as above but for IVeffDashboardAuthorizers (only needed if you want to use the dashboard, and hide it behind some authorization)
-        .AddExternalApiAuthorizersFromAssembly(); // Same as above but for IVeffExternalApiAuthorizers (only needed if you want to use the external api and hide it beind some auth)
+        .AddExternalApiAuthorizersFromAssembly(); // Same as above but for IVeffExternalApiAuthorizers (only needed if you want to use the external api and hide it behind some auth)
 });

 var app = builder.Build();